 Time Commitment This program is designed to accommodate a busy schedule.
 Each week, participants spend 1.5 hours in a process learning group and one hour in individual consultation.
 Didactic courses meet one Saturday per month for a maximum of 5 hours.
 Training hours in the GTTP can be applied to Certified Group Psychotherapist (CGP) certification.

 Weekly Process Learning Group (PLG) This weekly group experience demonstrates the development of a group from the position of being a group member, and at the same time learning about group facilitation through the modeling of the leader.
 Its purpose is educational in that it provides a forum for the students to work together on the material being learned and to experience being in a group together.
-The Fall 2018 group will meet on Thursdays from 12pm to 1:20pm and will be led by Duncan Bennett, LMFT, PhD, CGP.
+The Fall 2020 group will meet on Tuesdays from 11:40 am to 1:00 pm in San Francisco and will be led by Jamie Moran, LCSW, CGP.

 Individual Consultation Each person is assigned a personal consultant skilled in individual and group work.
 The consultant’s role is to provide the necessary support and knowledge to facilitate the student’s learning.
 Meeting time is set between consultant and GTTP student.

-Monthly Didactic Workshop These three-hour workshops held on a Saturday morning (generally the second Saturday of each month) cover a range of issues such as:
+Monthly Didactic Workshop These three-hour workshops are held monthly on a Saturday morning (generally the second Saturday of each month).
+Participants receive 3 CE credits and the topics cover a range of issues such as: